ShaneBottomley/CMSC105/README.md

 Implemented boolean expressions and if statements.

 Week 4:
 Took a leap forward with learning about functions and function calls.
-Wrote functions and used built in fucntions.
+Defined my own function and used built in functions.